 - Doctorate of Dental Surgery – Marquette University School of Dentistry, 2008

-Since graduating with my dental degree, I have continued my education on various topics, including digital dentistry, sedation dentistry, lasers, and cosmetics.
+Since graduating with my dental degree, I have continued my education on various topics, including digital dentistry and cosmetics.
 These courses allow me to provide my patients with cutting-edge, painless dentistry and provide exceptional cosmetic and functional results.

 - American Dental Association

 I grew up in the Elm Grove area and live here now with my wife, Darcie, and our two daughters, Colette and Arabelle.
 They are tons of fun and make every day great for us!
 We try to spend as much quality time together as possible to build lasting and fun memories.
 When I have free time, I enjoy playing video games, riding my bike, and working on my car.